 Get a Solid Footing Before You Incorporate

 Although you can definitely incorporate as soon as you open the business, it may not be the best time.
-The truth is that you are the one who has done the research, you know how good your footing is than anyone else does, and you decide whether incorporating right away is a good idea for you; so, I would not presume to advise your business otherwise.
+The truth is that you are the one who has done the research, you know how good your footing is than anyone else does, and you decide whether incorporating right away is a good idea for you.

 Just as an aside, it’s good to know that when you’re starting out, it’s a very challenging time and probably not the most opportune time to add more to your plate–unless you’re sure.
 This is especially true if you’re bootstrapping and working a full time job while you’re trying to get your new business off the ground.